Alfredo-del-Rayo/Website-Mercadito-Mexicano/README.md

 # Website-Mercadito-Mexicano
 This personal project, developed by Alfredo Alexei del Rayo, represents Mercadito's Mexicano official shopping website.
-It is powered by an Express framework, enhanced by EJS templates and a MySQL database as its foundation
+It is powered by an Express framework, enhanced by EJS templates and a MySQL database as its foundation.
+Take a look at the [demo video](https://youtu.be/0sx0qOln-So)!

 ![image](README%20Images/main_page.png)